thmosqueiro/ENose-Decorr_Humdt_Temp/scripts/README.md

 ```
 python Features_split.py
 ```

-Once it is finished (may take 20 seconds even in fast computers), it will save two files: "_Dataset_Split10min.npy_" with the data reformated for supervised training, and "_Dataset_SplitHash.npy_" with the indices for each induction.
+It takes about 20 seconds.
+Once it is finished, it will save two
+files: "_Dataset_Split10min.npy_" with the data reformated for supervised training, and "_Dataset_SplitHash.npy_" with the indices for each induction.
 The hash will be used during the cross-validation to ensure fair training (see description in our [paper](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring)).
 This routine was optimized by only using numpy functions.

+There are a few important considerations to be taken into account.
+Many inductions have issues with missing data points.
+This is, actually, part of what makes this dataset interesting.
+However, it also requires special treatments.
+In this example script, we have performed linear interpolation to fill in missing points, except when the missing points happened at the beggining of the induction.
+In this case we simply removed the first few windows from the final dataset.

 Supervised learning